MicrosoftDocs/power-automate-docs/articles/trigger-sharepoint-library.md

    ![Document approval template](media/trigger-sharepoint-library/template.png)

-1. Once the flow is created, configure these three items.
+1. Once the flow is created, configure these items.

-   - **Site address** - On the trigger card, select the SharePoint site that contains your list from the list.
-If the SharePoint site doesn’t appear on the list, just write your SharePoint site URL.
+   - **Site address** - On the trigger card, select the SharePoint site that contains your list.
+If the SharePoint site doesn’t appear on the list, just write in your SharePoint site URL.

    - **Folder id:** - Select the folder where you will put the incoming files to be reviewed with an approval.